Abduh Lestaluhu: PS TNI / Persikabo 1973

 In 2015, The sanctions that hit Indonesian football made Abduh's career at Persija hampered because the competition was officially stopped, he then started his career as a member of the Indonesian National Armed Forces (TNI).
 After undergoing a series of tests, feasibility tests, and training materials which he had been doing for 5 months, Abduh was finally accepted as a member of the TNI with the rank of second sergeant (serda) at the end of 2015.

 At that time, TNI built a football club.
 Abduh's background made it quite easy for him to penetrate the team.
 He eventually joined the club in the 2016 Jenderal Sudirman Cup and 2016 Indonesia Soccer Championship A.

 Abduh made his first official league debut on 22 April 2017, coming on as a starter in a 2–2 draw with Persib Bandung at the Pakansari Stadium, Bogor.
 Abduh scored his first career Indonesian Liga 1 goal in a 1–2 loss over Bali United on 15 August 2019.

 Return to Persis Solo

 On 18 June 2021, Persis Solo announces 38th new recruit.
 Abduh officially signed a contract with the team and became part of the squad to play in 2021–22 season, this is an opportunity for him to return to his old club.
 Abduh made his first league debut on 26 September 2021, coming on as a starter in a 2–0 win with PSG Pati at the Manahan Stadium, Surakarta.
 On 26 October, Abduh scored his first goal for Persis against PSCS Cilacap in the 66th minute at the Manahan Stadium.

 Bali United (loan)

 In January 2022, Abduh signed a contract with Liga 1 club Bali United on loan from Persis Solo.
 He made his league debut in a 2–0 win against Persita Tangerang on 17 January 2022 as a substitute for Leonard Tupamahu in the 70th minute at the Ngurah Rai Stadium, Denpasar.

+PSS Sleman

+Abduh was signed for PSS Sleman to play in Liga 1 in the 2023–24 season.
+He made his debut on 1 July 2023 in a match against Bali United at the Kapten I Wayan Dipta Stadium, Gianyar.